karthikeyan-133/Laundary_Pos/CORS_FIXES.md

 2. **Improper Vercel routing**: Some API routes were being handled by separate files instead of the main server.js
 3. **Missing Access-Control-Allow-Origin header**: The error message indicated that the header was not being set properly
 4. **Serverless function CORS handling**: Vercel serverless functions need explicit CORS header configuration
+5. **Database connection issues**: Serverless functions were not properly connecting to the MySQL database

 ## Fixes Applied